 - Ctrl-W closes the program.

 Mineways does not support export of biome colors, paintings, characters, or creatures.

 All "full blocks" (stone, dirt, wood, etc. etc.) export the same under all modes.
 The table below outlines the rest.
-"Flatten" means a billboard like a flower, etc., is flattened to be a decal on the block below.
-Sometimes a special tile is used in the terrain.png that Minecraft doesn't normally use (or currently use, but used to do so).
-If you use a custom terrain.png file, these blocks then need special texture support from you.
+"Flatten" means a billboard like a flower, etc., is flattened to be a decal on the block below, since such objects are too thin to be 3D printed.

 |Block Type and ID||Render Export||Print Export||Print w/"Lesser"||Notes|

 Tall Grass (#31)

 Mushrooms (#39, #40)

 ||Pumpkin and melon stems do not darken with maturity, nor attach to fruit.|

 ||The bottommost tile found in Minecraft's water_still.png and lava_still.png are used for these blocks.|